 I am most proud of the interviews.
 Imagine, I was an unknown amateur astronomer and I dared to ask renown astronomers.
 I sought after Luboš Kohoutek, the discoverer of the famous comet, and was able to interview him.
 And other successful comet hunters.
 I was pleased when the recommendations for my interviews appeared on the internet.
 Some have even been published in astronomy journals abroad.

-I also appreciate the oppor ty to name the asteroids.
-From a scientific point of view, the benefit of the d very of the main belt asteroids is actually almost zero.
+I also appreciate the opportunity to name the asteroids. .
+From a scientific point of view, the benefit of the discovery of the main belt asteroid is almost zero.
 But thanks to that, as a discoverer, I was able to name few minor planets and show respect to several people in this way for what they have accomplished, whether in astronomy or in other fields.
 Not everyone and not all professional astronomers at all have such a privilege.

 You named more than twenty asteroids.
 Thanks to your proposals, today we have minor planets like Nové Zámky, Kolonica, Demitra, Popluhár, or Tatarka.
 In addition to them, between amongst asteroids’ names, there is your wife and daughter, there are well-known and lesser-known astronomers, or a couple of French singers.
 The reason for each choice can be different.
 Why did you finally choose these ones?

 Each name has a different reason why I chose it.
 I will mention one for all.
 I named one of my discoveries after the Slovak physicist Rudolf Hajossy.
 I am his former student and I still remember his reassurance of the students on the corrective exams in physics: